harp-tech/protocol/README.md

 ## Introduction

 On this repository you can find documentation of the Harp protocol, what is a Harp device and the Harp Timestamp Bus.
-The Harp technology was originally thought to suppress the lack of efficient binary protocol for scientific hardware communication.
+The Harp technology was originally thought at Champalimaud Foundation to suppress the lack of efficient binary protocol for scientific hardware communication.

 ## List of the current devices' IDs reported